Title: Systems Engineer

-The Systems Engineer may also participate in other GMT project areas (e.g. enclosure, software and controls, instrumentation, etc.), according to need and availability.
+They may also participate in other GMT project areas (e.g. enclosure, adaptive optics, and instrumentation), according to need and availability.

-• Derive and manage telescope system and subsystem requirements, internal and external interfaces, Interface Control Documents (ICDs), analyzing telescope system and subsystem performance, generating and maintaining error analyses and error budgets
+• Deriving and managing telescope system and subsystem requirements, internal and external interfaces, Interface Control Documents (ICDs), analyzing telescope system and subsystem performance, generating and maintaining error analyses and error budgets

-• Prepare and maintain telescope group AIT, commissioning, RAMS, and quality assurance plans
+• Preparing and maintaining telescope group AIT, commissioning, RAMS, and quality assurance plans

-• Manage SE documentation and configuration control for the telescope in their area of work assignments
+• Managing SE documentation and configuration control for the telescope in their area of work assignments

-• Prepare technical reports to document the design and performance of the GMT telescope systems and/or subsystems
+• Preparing technical reports to document the design and performance of the GMT telescope systems and/or subsystems

-• Prepare and delivering programmatic and technical presentations at reviews and conferences
+• Preparing and delivering programmatic and technical presentations at reviews and conferences

 • Lead the development of top-down and bottom-up system performance estimates, allocations, and error budgets